danifreflow/danifreflow/README.md

 -  I’m interested in open software , linux , programming and stuff like that

 ## What im doing 🌱
-- I’m currently learning Computer Ingenier in Universidad Politecnica de Madrid
+- I’m currently learning Computer Ingenier in Universidad Politecnica de Madrid and working for baobabsoluciones

 ## My interest